cppseminar/apc-lectures/public/lectures/threads.md

 * Also this is one way of thinking about `const` correctness in multithreaded scenarios
    * Either the object is logically `const` (read-only) and can be accessed from multiple threads simultaneously
    * Or not and it must be synchronized externally
-* Standard library use this approach, so every `const` method of standard containers is thread safe for reading from multiple threads
+* The Standard library uses this approach, so every `const` method of standard containers is thread safe for reading from multiple threads
-* Every non-`const` method is not thread safe and must be synchronized externally
+* Non-`const` methods are not thread safe and must be synchronized externally

 ---